 UNICEF goes where help is needed most

-Last year, UNICEF responded to 337 emergencies in 102 countries, delivering supplies and assistance to those in need.
+UNICEF's massive humanitarian supply warehouse in Copenhagen is the world's largest.
+Within 72 hours, UNICEF can be on the ground in any country, delivering a range of lifesaving resources to help children and families in need.
 The Rohingya refugees who have escaped persecution and are suffering in refugee camps in Bangladesh.
+The children in Lebanon rocked by a devastating explosion.
 The families of Yemen who, amid heartbreaking conflict, are fighting disease and malnutrition.
 The Syrian children in need of education, nutrition, counseling and healthcare as they experience their communities and families being torn apart by war.
-The families of the Caribbean after Hurricane Irma ripped through the islands, with Hurricane Jose and Hurricane Katia hard on its heels.
-Then there was the strongest earthquake to hit Mexico in a century.
+The COVID-19 pandemic.

 Wherever you choose to donate, you will do your best for people in crisis by donating to a charity that provides aid efficiently and responsibly — and reflects your own values.

 UNICEF USA helps children in emergencies while consistently receiving high ratings from Charity Navigator for transparency, accountability and administration.
-UNICEF USA also meets the Standards for Charity Accountability of the Better Business Bureau's Wise Giving Alliance.
 UNICEF USA's financial documents are readily available.
 UNICEF is in the top tier of nonprofit organizations nationwide.

 Photo at top: Children and women wade through a flooded street in Hinche, Haiti as Hurricane Irma approaches in 2017. ©UNICEF/UN0119375/Daniel